mebecker/afd-fronted-storage/readme.md

 4. Get a sas token from the storage account

+    You can use the following command:

+    ```bash
+    az storage container generate-sas --account-name xxxxxxx --expiry $(date -u -d "+1 hour" +"%Y-%m-%dT%H:%MZ") --name data --permissions dlrw
+    ```

+    Or just get it from the portal:

     ![SAS Token](assets/sas.png)
 5. List contents of data container in storage account via front door url